 See below for information on MND Association grant deadlines and other grants available to MND/ALS researchers.

-The Frick Foundation is looking for talented early-career scientists who have already produced excellent supervised work, and are in the early phase of their career as independent principal investigators.
+The Frick Foundation is looking for talented early-career scientists who have already produced excellent supervised work, ready to work independently and shows potential to be a research leader.
 Two researchers will receive 100,000 Swiss francs each that can be used over 2 years.